ExpediaGroup/helm-charts/CONTRIBUTING.md

 ## Publish Helm Charts

-* Switch to the `gh-pages` and create a new branch in your fork.
+* Switch to the `gh-pages` branch and create a new branch from this in your fork.
 * Package your chart into a `.tgz` file.
 See [helm package](https://helm.sh/docs/helm/helm_package/).
 * Add your file under the `repo` folder.
 * Finally, you will need to update the index file.
 See [helm repo index](https://helm.sh/docs/helm/helm_repo_index/).